TasneemMuneera/summer_scholarship2023/README.md

 # A constraint-based local search library for Python

 We have tried to create a local search library written in python with an aim of solving puzzle problems (eg: Magic-square , N-queen, etc.).
 This library is not written to solve only a specific problem, rather it's written generally for all the puzzle problems.
-Due to the limitation of time, we have only showed an example of solving Magic-square based on random-walk search algorthim with our library.
+Due to the limitation of time, we have only showed an example of solving a 3x3 Magic-square based on random-walk search algorthim with our library.
 This project can be further developed by adding more features and search algorithms (eg: hill-climbing) in future.

 Currently, this repository has three versions on three branches.
 - Master